super-penguin/Data_Projects/P2/README.md

   Here is the figure:
   ![Team Salary Map](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P2/Team_Salary_map.png)
-  *This plot shows very clearly that the baseball teams on the east and west have higher salary compared with the team in the middle or south part of USA*
+  *This plot shows very clearly that the baseball teams on the east and west coast have higher salary compared with teams at the middle or south part of the USA*

   **The python code for Q4** [map_team_salary.py](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P2/map_team_salary.py).